Table of Contents

 Pro – Reliable

-Due to the fact that residential proxies are real residential IP addresses, they are much more reliable.
-Because website security systems consider them real users, the chances of them getting flagged and banned are practically 0.
+Because residential proxies are real residential IP addresses, they are much more reliable.
+Because website security systems consider them real users, the chances of them getting flagged and banned are practically zero.
 This is particularly important for data-sensitive projects like web scraping.

 Pro – Anonymity

 Residential proxies ensure that your identity is kept behind cover at all times.
-This is because all of your requests are sent through residential IP addresses secured from ISPs or through P2P programs, hiding your real location.
+This is due to the fact that all of your requests use P2P programs or residential IP addresses that are ISP-secured to conceal your true location.

 Con – Higher Price